guifarage/Imagiflix/README.md

 # Imagiflix
-Web site developed in a Front-End class at Imagine School
+Web site of movies trailers developed with an API and mostly of it in Javascript in a Front-End class at Imagine School